 But if you think you can just hop off the couch after a long layoff, slip on your boots, and hit the trail, think again.
 Most trails are uneven and have at least some elevation gain, so even the easiest hiking requires balance and strength to avoid injury.
 The good news: getting back into the swing of things isn’t as hard as you think.
-Stick with us as we cover:

 Two of the most common hiking injuries are ankle rolling and ankle sprains.
 If you’re out of shape or just haven’t been active for a while, start with some basic exercises to warm up your muscles and get your heart rate up.

 - Run or walk in sand: It builds the muscles that protect your knees and ankles.